 • Yoga

-The American Cancer Society urges patients to speak with their health care team before starting any alternative cancer treatments.
-Cancer changes the body and makes it more vulnerable to treatments that would be otherwise harmless.
+The American Cancer Society recommends speaking with your health care team before starting any alternative cancer treatments.

-Finally, patients should never substitute natural mesothelioma treatments for surgery, radiation therapy, or chemotherapy.
-Those treatments are the only way for patients to live longer as they directly kill or remove cancerous tumors.
+Finally, you should never substitute natural mesothelioma therapies for standard medical treatments.
+Standard mesothelioma treatment is the best way for you to increase your life expectancy since it can directly kill or remove cancerous tumors.

 Lead Editor